valeIT/valeIT.github.io/apps/patchnotes/page/minimalcounter.markdown

 title: Minimal Counter Patch Notes
 ---

+# 2.2

+- FIX: Fixed a bug while creating a new counter under certain circumstances

 # 2.1.1

 - FIX: Fixed a rare crash for the free version

 # 2.1